ahsanadil9/Safecommerce-devops-web/README.md

 This project is open-source and available under the MIT License.

 👨‍💻 Author
-SafeCommerce is developed and maintained by Your Name.
+SafeCommerce is developed and maintained by Muhammad Ahsan Adil.
-For questions or collaboration, reach out on LinkedIn or email.
+For questions or collaboration, reach out on [LinkedIn](https://www.linkedin.com/in/muhammadahsanadil/) or muhammadmahsanadil@gmail.com.